Beyond Conditional Averages: Estimating The Individual Causal Effect Distribution: Case study: the Framingham Heart Study

-The ATE has a posterior mean of $0.46$ with a $95 \%$ Bayesian credible interval (BCI) equal to ($0.28, 0.64$).
-This is similar to the effect found in \citet{Chiu2020} and to an ATE estimate of $0.44$, with a $95 \%$ confidence interval of ($0.28,0.60$), obtained using IPTW.
-The added value of this analysis is inference on other characteristics of the ICE distribution.
-Despite the on average harming effect of Hepatic Steatosis on the LVFP (ICE$>0$), $23.7$\% (BCI $2.6$, $53.7$) of individuals were estimated not to be harmed.
+Thus, model \eqref{CH3LVmodel3} does appropriately describe the observed conditional distributions.
+The ICE distribution is only identifiable in the absence of other confounders and when the dependence of $Y^{1}-Y^{0}$ and $Y^{0}$ is known.
+Under assumptions \ref{CH2A2}, \ref{CH2A3}, \ref{CH2A1} and \ref{CH2A4}, the ICE distribution is identified by the distribution of $Z_{1}$ which estimate is presented in Figure \ref{CH3fig:icecomparison} (solid line).
+The ATE has a posterior mean of $0.43$ with a $95 \%$ Bayesian credible interval (BCI) equal to ($0.23, 0.63$).
+The ATE is thus similar to the effect found by \citet{Chiu2020} and to an ATE estimate of $0.44$, with a $95 \%$ confidence interval of ($0.28,0.60$), obtained using IPTW.
+The added value of this analysis is inference on other properties of the ICE distribution.
+For example, $20.6 \%$ (BCI: $8.9 \%, 33.6 \%$) of individuals were estimated to have a harming effect of Hepatic Steatosis on the LVFP that is larger than twice the ATE ($\mathbb{P}(\text{ICE}>2\cdot 0.43)$).
 The ATE should thus not be used as an individual effect measure.

-\subsection{Sensitivity Analysis}
+\subsection{Sensitivity analysis}